 Incorporating sensory integration techniques can make the experience more comfortable and enjoyable, addressing any sensitivities that may arise during the process.

-Additionally, employing a variety of potty training strategies can help tailor the approach to fit the child’s unique needs, promoting a positive and supportive learning environment.
+Additionally, employing various potty training strategies can help tailor the approach to fit the child’s unique needs, promoting a positive and supportive learning environment.

 Setting Realistic Expectations for Your Child